rachit-m/radius-authentication/README-client.md

 # radius-authentication (client side)

-There are mainly two things that need to be set up on the client side to connect using Radius Authentication
+There are mainly two things that need to be set up on the client side to connect using Radius Authentication:

          1> Installation of certificates.